 - Basic access authentication

-- Im Kontext einer HTTP-Transaktion ist basic access authentication eine Methode für einen HTTP user agent einen Benutzernamen und ein Kennwort beim Stellen einer Anfrage zu übermitteln.
+- Im Kontext einer HTTP-Transaktion ist basic access authentication eine Methode für einen HTTP user agent (en-US) einen Benutzernamen und ein Kennwort beim Stellen einer Anfrage zu übermitteln.

 - HTTP pipelining FAQ